River Taff: Taf Fechan

 The Taf Fechan rises immediately to the south of Pen y Fan and runs southwards through three reservoirs and a former fourth, now abandoned.
 Whereas the Taf Fawr was the preserve of Cardiff Corporation, the Taf Fechan was used to supply water to Merthyr Tydfil Corporation.
-Of the Upper Neuadd and Lower Neuadd reservoirs, the lower one was built first, authorised by an Act of Parliament obtained in 1876.
+Of the Upper Neuadd and Lower Neuadd reservoirs, the lower one was built first, authorised by an act of Parliament obtained in 1876.
 Like those on the Taf Fawr, it had an earth embankment with a clay core.
 The clay had to be imported, and for this purpose a private branch line was built from the Brecon and Merthyr Tydfil Junction Railway near Torpantau railway station.
 The contract for the work was given to William Jones of Neath, and the project was completed in 1884.
 Now decommissioned, the water level when the reservoir was full was at 1413 ft above Ordnance Datum, and it held 74 e6impgal.

-The Upper Neuadd Reservoir was rather larger, and was authorised by an Act of Parliament obtained in 1895.
+The Upper Neuadd Reservoir was rather larger, and was authorised by the Merthyr Tydfil District Council Waterworks Act 1895 (58 & 59 Vict. c. clvi).
 The dam which is 75 ft high was constructed of masonry, and some 100,000 tons were carried along an extended railway to the construction site.
 Although the contractors Holme and King of Liverpool were employed to do much of the preparatory work, the building of the dam was carried out by direct labour, with Merthyr Corporation's surveyor, Thomas F Harvey, acting as resident engineer.
 Work began in 1896 and finished in 1902.
 It held 340 e6impgal, and with a water level at 1506 ft, it was one of a very small number of artificial lakes built above the 1500 ft contour.
 The dam had a small tower to the west, and a larger one to the east, below which a tunnel outlet built in Piranesi style sat at the base of the dam.
 Neuadd House, built as part of the reservoir project in 1896, is just downstream from the dam.
 An octagonal building at the east side of the Lower Neuadd dam is also a listed structure.